przemekpastuszka/simple-dash/README.md

 To see more advanced examples go to [examples](examples) section of the repo.

 ## FAQ
-### What is the performance of Simple Plotly Dash vs plain dash?
+### What is the performance of Simple Dash vs plain dash?
-Performance hasn't been priority so far, so it's reasonable to expect Simple Plotly Dash to be slower.
+Performance hasn't been priority so far, so it's reasonable to expect Simple Dash to be slower.
 That being said - there's a room for improvement (for example - caching `data_provider`'s output) and we expect to tackle this issue in later releases.

 ### What are the limitations when compared to plain dash?
 Validators like to fail on `data_provider`s, so in many cases you need to just stop using them.